scaffold-eth/se-2-challenges/README.md

 📡 When you are ready to ship the frontend app...

-📦 Run `yarn vercel` to package up your frontend.
+📦 Run `yarn vercel` to package up your frontend and deploy.

 > Follow the steps to deploy to Vercel.
 Once you log in (email, github, etc), the default options should work.
 It'll give you a public URL.